Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 The recruiter usually wants enough qualified candidates to fill the pipeline.
 When a posting has hundreds or thousands of applicants, the incentive is not to understand every resume deeply.
 The incentive is to reduce the pile quickly, find a workable shortlist, and move on.

 That is the uncomfortable truth behind a lot of resume advice.
-It is not really advice about how to communicate your work.
-It is advice about how to survive a lazy first-pass filter.
+Much of it teaches people how to survive a lazy first-pass filter.

 I do not mean lazy as a personal insult.
 I mean structurally lazy.
 The process rewards shallow elimination because shallow elimination is cheap, and once there are enough apparently qualified candidates, the marginal value of carefully reading the next resume drops.